Sunday, May 19, 2013

 The Herschel Project Nights 41 and 42

-Is your old Uncle Rod crazy or just a little unrealistic?
+Is your Uncle Rod crazy or just a little unrealistic?
 Either might be the case—or both, muchachos.
 Probably the former, however.
 You have to be kinda crazy to attempt deep sky observing in Louisiana in the spring.
 Humid?
 Yes.
 Stormy?
 You betcha.
 Bugs?
 Plenty of ‘em.
 Nevertheless, that’s just what I contemplated doing at the Deep South Regional Star Gaze Spring Scrimmage.

 There were a couple of reasons Unk decided to do the smaller, informal spring edition of one of his favorite star parties.
-There are still plenty of Herschels, mostly in Coma-Virgo-Hydra, that need re-imaging with the Mallincam Xtreme.
+There are still plenty of Herschels, mostly faint galaxies in Coma-Virgo-Hydra, that need re-imaging with the Mallincam Xtreme.
 The pictures I got with the old short-exposure black and white Stellacam were OK, but I can do better with the Xtreme.
 An even bigger inducement?
 I had a new telescope who needed a dark site first light.

-As you-all know if you’ve been paying attention to The Little Old Blog from Chaos Manor South, Unk had ordered a new C8.
+As you know if you’ve been paying attention to The Little Old Blog from Chaos Manor South, Unk had ordered a new C8.
 A C8 because he loves C8s and is still not too lazy or feeble to get one out under the stars at the drop of a hat.
 Yes, I already had three C8s, but my youngest, Celeste, was going on 20 years old, and I figured a telescope with the modern StarBright XLT coatings might be A Good Thing.
 If I was gonna order yet another C8, I also thought I oughta go whole hog, pedal-to-the-metal, and update all the way with a Celestron Edge 800 “optimized” SCT.